AriFordsham/GHCWiki/desugared-dictionaries.md

 It would allow, for example, far greater ease of implementation of dictionary-based methods, such as is often needed in constructive category theory.
 Otherwise, it is [ messy as hell](https://hackage.haskell.org/package/data-category-0.6.1/docs/Data-Category-Monoidal.html#t:MonoidObject).
 Additionally, this kept coming up while working on the monoidal category proposal for replacing arrow notation; it was a huge barrier to a nice interface/api.

+Another issue which this addresses is the problem of a single datatype having multiple possible instances.
+For example, the set of integers have two simple monoids available: (1,(\*)) and (0,(+)).
+To choose between different monoids with the integers, one has to wrap them in newtypes (i.e. the Product and Sum newtypes) which then implement the separate instances.

 ## Additional proposals